 Totally Organics Pellets and Totally Organics All in One Seed Mix is free of peanuts, artificial vitamins and additives.
 Many birds have stopped irritating bird screaming behaviors just by removing one or more of these items from their diet.

-Visit our Parrot Supply Store when done with our Bird Screaming article
+Visit our Parrot Training Page when done with our Bird Screaming article